 It’s a bro science staple: Exercise variety is great because the muscles are forced to adapt to different stimuli from workout to workout.
 It even fostered an industry of mix-it-up programs.
-P90X, once an infomercial mainstay, sold over 5 million copies (at $120) in the years after its introduction in 2004.
+P90X, once an infomercial mainstay, sold over 5 million copies (at $120 each) in the years after its introduction in 2004.
 The concept is called muscle confusion (or, more scientifically, undulating periodization), as if your triceps become perplexed when instead of starting with pushdowns like you did last time you begin with skull crushers this time.
 Variety is, in effect, a form of progressive resistance.
 You’re making it harder on your muscles by changing exercises in the same way it’s harder for a baseball batter to hit an unknown variety of pitches instead of only fastballs, or it’s harder for a guitarist to play 100 randomly chosen songs than 10 always in the same order.

 Okay, but does it work?

-A recently published study set out to determine if there are any benefits to muscle confusion.
+A study set out to determine if there are any benefits to muscle confusion.
 Nineteen trained young men were divided into two, randomized groups.
 One group performed workouts consisting of the same 6 exercises for upper body and the same 6 for lower body, always in the same order, four workouts per week (two for upper, two for lower), three sets per exercise, with the reps reduced over the eight weeks from 12 to 6.
 The other group followed the same parameters, except the exercises were selected randomly from a database of 80 with an app programmed for the study.

 The researchers concluded that there was no significant difference in strength gains between the two groups.
 Likewise, as determined from ultrasound imaging, there was no significant difference in muscle growth.
 However, from a questionnaire, it was concluded that the “muscle confusion” group displayed a “significant, moderate” improvement in the motivation to train, while the control group displayed insignificant decreases in that variable.